AWikia/Level/README.md

     - Hearts (Light Blue, Gray, Pink)
     - Bluberries
     - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
-  - ZWJ (See [here](#private-use-area-characters) for character support)
+  - Composite Glyphs (See [here](#private-use-area-e000---ffff) for character support)
-  - Component Glyphs (69 currently)
+  - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
-    - Those glyphs are used for properly constructing the COLR font, but they can be used as stationary characters if needed by the user.
-All of them reside in Plane 15
 - Based on the aging System font from Microsoft Windows
 - Low-curve glyph designs, akin to the OFL Orbitron Font
 - Usable in all browsers, apps and sizes, compared to Bitmap fonts shipped with Windows
 - Extendable with future releases when required
+## Allocated PUA Unicode Blocks
+Level font reserves certain PUA Unicode ranges for specific purposes
-## Private Use Area Characters
+### Private Use Area (E000 - FFFF)
-This block includes all supported ZWJ glyphs:
+This unicode block will contain Composite Glyphs made using ZWJ and country flags
+#### ZWJ Glyphs (E000 - EFFF)
+Unicode range E000-EFFF is allocated for all Composite Characters deployed using ZWJ and includes the following glyphs:

 | No.  | Unicode | Name                    | PUA Glyph   | ZWJ Glyph |
 | ---- | ------- | ----------------------- | --------- | --------- |